 Home-grown vegetables are a wonderful addition to any table, but adding them to your diet when you live in a place with limited space can be difficult.
 Not to worry, it can be done.
 One option is to add a hanging vegetable garden where vegetables are grown upside down.
 Let’s look at which vegetables to use.

-Any vining vegetable can be grown in a hanging vegetable garden, and cucumbers are often a popular choice.
-You can grow slicing or pickling cucumbers as upsid-down vegetables, but pickling cucumbers will be the easier of the two choices.
+Cucumbers - Any vining vegetable can be grown in a hanging vegetable garden, and cucumbers are often a popular choice.
+You can grow slicing or pickling cucumbers as upside-down vegetables, but pickling cucumbers will be the easier of the two choices.
 Avoid using bush cucumbers as they will have a hard time growing using this method.

 The tops of your upside down gardening planters can also hold a few vegetables.
 Some good options for this area include lettuce, radishes, cress and various herbs.

 Growing plants upside down has numerous benefits for both the gardener and the plants, including the elimination of grueling gardening tasks such as tilling, weeding or staking plants.
 Watering is much easier, and the plants are more vigorous.

 Source: Nikki Phipps, author of The Bulb-o-licious Garden

 You have bitten the bullet.
 You are going to do it.
 The only question is exactly what the location of a vegetable garden will be.
 Choosing a garden location can seem complicated.
 How much sun?
 What kind of soil?
 How much room?
 Don’t panic.
 It is not hard to pick a spot for a vegetable garden as long as you keep a few things in mind.

 Convenience - The position of a vegetable garden should first and foremost be chosen for convenience.
 After all, a vegetable garden is for your enjoyment.
 If you have to walk 10 minutes to the location of a vegetable garden, chances are greatly reduced that your spot for a vegetable garden will be weeded and watered as much as it should and you might miss out on harvesting regularly.